Sharp bounds for the resolvent of linearized Navier Stokes equations in the half space around a shear profile: Introduction

-The main result, Theorem \ref{theo-main}, is a continuation of \cite{GrN1} to provide sharp and uniform semigroup bounds in the inviscid limit.
-It also provides {\em a stable semigroup estimate} for unstable boundary layers.
-The interest in deriving such a sharp bound on the linearized Navier-Stokes problem is pointed out in \cite{Grenier,GGN1,GGN2,GrN1}.
-Although the semigroup estimate is a very natural result, but, up to the best of our knowledge, it has never been proven in the literature (except in \cite{GrN1} where we prove it with respect to weighted sup norms without a boundary layer behavior).
-Its proof relies on a very careful and detailed construction and analysis of the Green function of linear Navier-Stokes equations, constructed in \cite{GrN1}, and the Fourier-Laplace approach (\cite{Z1, Z2,GR08,GrN1}).
+Note that estimate (\ref{main-bound}) is uniform in $\nu$ as $\nu$ goes to $0$.
+Note also that the vorticity is unbounded near the boundary as $\nu$ goes to $0$.
+Theorem \ref{theo-main} provides a semigroup estimate for the linearized Navier-Stokes problem near an unstable boundary layer profile, which is uniform in the vanishing viscosity limit.
+Such an estimate is sharp without the knowledge of the multiplicity of the maximal unstable eigenvalue $\lambda_0$.
+The interest in deriving such a sharp bound on the linearized Navier-Stokes problem is pointed out in \cite{Grenier00CPAM,GGN1,GGN3,GrN1}.
+Certainly, the estimate \eqref{main-bound} is very natural, but, up to the best of our knowledge, it has never been proven in the literature .
+The difficulty lies in the fact that the initial data $\omega$ has a boundary layer type behavior and hence in order to propagate this boundary layer behavior, pointwise bounds on the Green function of linearized Navier-Stokes equations near a boundary layer are needed.

-Let us end the introduction with the following instability result of boundary layers for the Navier-Stokes equations with a source.
-Precisely, consider

-on the half plane $\RR_+^2$, with the Dirichlet boundary condition $u_{\vert_{z=0}} =0$.
-In the inviscid limit $\nu \to0$, Prandtl's boundary layers appear.
-We refer to \cite{DGV,DGV1,DGV2,Grenier,GGN1,GGN2,GuoN,VV,Mae,MW,Oleinik,Caf1,Caf2}, among many others, for an extensive study on the classical Prandtl's boundary layers.